devash76/Numpy_Basics/README.md

 # Numpy_Basics
-Mathematics,matplotlib and reorganizing data using numpy
+Mathematics,statistics and reorganizing data using numpy